Yluro/symmetry-measurements/README.md

 Several features of the original OctaDist program have been omitted to simplify integration with Olex2 and to remove redundant functionality.

-The Octahedral Distortion Parameters module computes all distortion parameters reported by OctaDist, together with an additional $\tau$ parameter that quantifies the deviation of trans angles from the ideal 180 $^\circ$.
+The Octahedral Distortion Parameters module computes all distortion parameters reported by OctaDist, together with an additional $\tau$ and $\mu$ parameters that quantify the deviation of trans angles from the ideal 180 $^\circ$ and the deviation of the metal centre to the centroid of the octahedron, respectively.
 The calculated values are generally consistent with those produced by OctaDist, although discrepancies may occur for highly distorted octahedra or for structures approaching an ideal trigonal prism.

 - Bond length distortion: